 Now, speaking of nutrition, did you know that turkey has been linked to decreasing your risk of developing pancreatic cancer?
 (This only applies to turkey consumed after the skin has been removed.)

 Turkey is also extremely high in protein with a four-ounce serving providing you with 30–35 grams of this essential nutrient.

 Turkey is high in all of the B vitamins (including niacin), and it is also an excellent source of iron, folate, biotin, selenium, phosphorus, choline, pantothenic acid, and zinc.

 (If you want to roast the perfect turkey, check out my famous YouTube video!)

 Ground turkey is wonderful in place of ground beef for a change of pace in your meatballs, burgers, meatloaf, or in your next pot of chili.
 Or use leftover diced turkey in a green salad.
 Add some cranberries and walnuts, and you have a taste of Thanksgiving any time of year!

 What’s your favorite way to use turkey in the kitchen?

-Oh, before I forget, have you heard about the promo we have happening on our Menu Mailer this month?
+Oh, before I forget, have you heard about our Dinner Answers program?
 This is going to make your life SO much easier!
 Check out the details here!